FuadNabi/react-todo-app/README.md

 -In Visual Studio Code "Terminal" change the current working directory to the location where you want the cloned directory.

--Type git clone in the terminal, paste the URL you copied earlier, and press "enter" to create your local clone.
+-Type git clone in the terminal, paste the URL you copied earlier and press "enter" to create your local clone.

 ```
 $ git clone https://github.com/FuadNabi/react-todo-app